 How Can I Get Help?

 Are you, or a young adult you know between the ages of 18 – 26 and struggling with drug or alcohol chemical dependency?
-Florida House Experience offers a special Young Adults Program because we are dedicated to a more specialized and personal care.
+FHE Health offers a special Young Adults Program because we are dedicated to a more specialized and personal care.
 Psychiatric services are available on site for those in our our Young Adult rehab and detox in South Florida.

 Call (844) 299-0618 today to learn more about options for affordable rehab in Florida.